Tai Hom Village

 Tai Hom Village (大磡村) was the largest squatter village in Kowloon, Hong Kong.
-Its demolition was completed in 2001, with a few structures of historical value being preserved.
+Its demolition was completed in 2001, though a few historically significant structures were preserved.
 The name is still used to designate its former site in Wong Tai Sin District, which is awaiting redevelopment.

 Origin and history

-The first villager on record was Chu Yan Fung (朱仁鳳), a Hakka person who began to live in the Village around 1740.
-According to Siu Kwok Kin (蕭國健), a history professor in Chu Hai College of Higher Education, the pedigree book of the Zhu family recorded their immigration into the Village in 1740; Tai Hom was the nickname of the Village at that time – the district being officially named Fei Ngo Shan (飛蛾山).
+The first villager on record was Chu Yan Fung (朱仁鳳), a Hakka person who began to live in the village around 1740.
+According to Siu Kwok Kin (蕭國健), a history professor in Chu Hai College of Higher Education, the pedigree book of the Zhu family recorded their immigration into the village in 1740; Tai Hom was the nickname of the village at that time – the district being officially named Fei Ngo Shan (飛蛾山).
 Chu Yan Fung purchased the land from the Qing government, and settled there.
 The district was famous for granite, a favourable building material at the time.

 In 1936, the Hong Kong government attempted to reclaim the land rights to the district.
 The village became government land, except for 20% of privately owned land.
-In 1956, many immigrants from Mainland China entered the village.
+In 1956, many immigrants from mainland China entered the village.
 Some of these were wealthy people from Shanghai.
 The area was popular among the upper-middle class until the 1960s.

 During the Japanese occupation of Hong Kong in the 1940s, Tai Hom Village was demolished for the expansion of Kai Tak Airport, including the temple of the Chu family.
 The village was restored after the surrender of the Japanese, but the Chu family did not entirely restore their home.
-Only Chu Sam Tak (朱三德) remained in the Village after the demolition, and the temple of the Chu family was not restored.
+Only Chu Sam Tak (朱三德) remained in the village after the demolition, and the temple of the Chu family was not restored.

 After the 1960s, due to government policy, an increase in population and the decline of the film industry, the village became home for more low-income people.

 The modern Tai Hom Squatter Village was not located on the original site.
 It was located in Nga Yiu Tau Chuen (瓦窯頭村), part of which was the site of Kai Tak Airport during Japanese sovereignty.